Blog

 Co-Founder of CatDoes

-AI app builders, also called no-code app makers, let you describe what you want and get working software back without writing code.
-The market has shifted fast since 2025, with AI-native platforms like Lovable, Base44, and Replit joining established tools like Bubble and FlutterFlow.
+The best AI app builders in 2026 let you describe what you want and get a working app back, no coding required.
+The market has exploded since 2025, with vibe coding platforms like Bolt.new and Lovable joining established tools like Bubble and FlutterFlow.
 Some generate production-ready native mobile apps.
-Others produce full-stack web apps or enterprise dashboards.
+Others produce full-stack web apps, enterprise dashboards, or AI-powered prototypes.
 The right pick depends on what you are building and where it needs to ship.

-TL;DR: For native mobile apps (iOS and Android), CatDoes and FlutterFlow lead, CatDoes for no-code builders, FlutterFlow for teams that want exportable Flutter code.
-For AI-generated web apps, Lovable and Base44 are the fastest from prompt to working product.
+TL;DR: For native mobile apps (iOS and Android), CatDoes and FlutterFlow lead - CatDoes for no-code builders, FlutterFlow for teams that want exportable Flutter code.
+For AI-generated web apps, Lovable and Bolt.new are the fastest from prompt to working product.
 Bubble remains the most flexible custom web app builder.
-Retool and Power Apps dominate enterprise internal tools.
+Cursor is the best AI app builder for developers who want full code control.
 On a tight budget?
 See our list of best free app builders.

 Table of Contents